lux4rd0/sense-collector/README.md

 Sense Collector is the primary data collector and is responsible for gathering details on the following:

-Voltage, Watts, Hz on the mains, and device-specific wattage details.
-If you happen to have any [Sense compatible](https://help.sense.com/hc/en-us/articles/360012089393-What-smart-plugs-are-compatible-with-Sense-) smart plugs, their additional metric details of voltage and amps are collected.
+Voltage, Watts, Hz on the mains, and device-specific wattage details are collected.
+If you happen to have any [Sense compatible](https://help.sense.com/hc/en-us/articles/360012089393-What-smart-plugs-are-compatible-with-Sense-) smart plugs, their additional metric details of voltage and amps are also collected.

-Timeline events for devices change of states (on, off, idle)
+Timeline events for device's change of states (on, off, idle)

 #### device-details

-Device Details polls the Sense API to gather details on each of your devices.
+Device Details polls the Sense API to gather details on your devices.
 This includes:

 avg_duration, avg_monthly_KWH, avg_monthly_cost, avg_monthly_cost, avg_monthly_pct, avg_monthly_runs, avg_watts, current_ao_wattage, current_month_KWH, current_month_cost, current_month_runs, icon, last_state, last_state_time, name, yearly_KWH, yearly_cost, yearly_text

 #### monitor-status

-Monitor Status gathers details about the Sense monitor and detection status for both in progress and found devices.
+Monitor Status gathers details about the Sense monitor and detection status for both in-progress and found devices.
 Monitor details include: emac, ethernet, ip_address, mac, ndt_enabled, online, progress, serial, signal, ssid, status, test_result, version, wifi_strength

 ## Grafana Dashboards

 Collecting data is only half the fun.
-Now it's time to provision some Grafana Dashboards to visualize all of your essential Sense data.
+Now it's time to provision some Grafana Dashboards to visualize your essential Sense data.
 You'll find a [folder of dashboards](https://github.com/lux4rd0/sense-collector/dashboards) with collectors and backends split out.
 You can also use the links/numbers next to each dashboard title to load the dashboards in [directly from Grafana](https://grafana.com/grafana/dashboards?search=sense%20collector).

 ### In General:

-Each dashboard has dropdowns at the top that provide for filtering of measurements based on devices and plugs.
-They default to "All," but you can certainly select and save preferences.
+Each dashboard has dropdowns at the top that allow you to filter measurements based on devices and plugs.
+The dropdowns default to "All," but you can certainly select and save preferences.

-**Interval**:  A dropdown that provides some different levels of smoothing helps manage how the graphs look based on the interval of data being collected by the Sense Collector.
-Think of this as a level of "smoothing" based on the time frame you've chosen and the quantity of data collected (streaming versus polled data.)
+**Interval**:  A dropdown that provides different smoothing levels helps manage how the graphs look based on the interval of data being collected by the Sense Collector.
+Think of this as a level of "smoothing" based on your chosen time frame and the quantity of data collected (streaming versus polled data.)

-**Device Status On/Off/Idle**: These three toggles provide for the overlay of event annotations in the Wattage By Devices panels as well as the Wattage, Volts, and Hz panels in the Mains Overview dashboard.
+**Device Status On/Off/Idle**: These three toggles overlay event annotations in the Wattage By Devices panels and the Wattage, Volts, and Hz panels in the Mains Overview dashboard.

 **Sense Collector Dashboard Links**: This dropdown in the top right-hand corner provides easy access to the other dashboards in this collection.
 The links maintain the current time range and any variables that have been changed between dashboards.
-Meaning - if you change the time range from "Today so far" to "Last 7 days" it'll stay the same between dashboards.
-Same for any selected devices and Interval smoothing.
+For example, if you change the time range from "Today so far" to "Last 7 days," it'll stay the same between dashboards.
+The same goes for any selected devices and Interval smoothing.

 **Time Range**: This defaults to "Today so far" but can be updated to any other Relative or Absolute time range.
-For longer time ranges, be sure to make changes to the "Interval" dropdown if you want to smooth out any of the data.
+For longer time ranges, change the "Interval" dropdown to smooth out any of the data.

-**Dashboard Refresh**: Each of the dashboards are set to refresh every sixty seconds.
-The refresh can be changed or disabled altogether.
+**Dashboard Refresh**: Each dashboard is set to refresh every sixty seconds, but this can be changed or disabled.

 ### Collector Info - [14734](https://grafana.com/grafana/dashboards/14734)

 <center><img src="./images/sense_collector-screen_shot-collector_info.jpg"></center>

-**Collector Info**:  Provides observability into how the Sense Collector functions alongside metrics related to the host's performance.
-This dashboard helps understand the performance of the main collector functions to assist with troubleshooting.
+**Collector Info**:  This dashboard provides observability into how the Sense Collector functions alongside metrics related to the host's performance.
+It helps understand the performance of the main collector functions to assist with troubleshooting.

 **Epoch Time Difference**: Helps determine if your hosts can keep up with processing messages from the Sense monitor.
-It provides the difference between the host time and the epoch time received in the Sense monitor data.
+It provides the difference between the host and epoch times received in the Sense monitor data.
 Negative numbers mean the Sense monitor is ahead of the hosts.
 Positive numbers mean the host is behind the Sense monitor.
-If the drift trends to the positive, it may also mean that there's just time clock drift.
-Ensure you keep an eye on the NTP time sync on both your host and Sense if there's a large discrepancy.
+If the drift trends positively, it may also mean there's just time clock drift.
+Ensure you monitor the NTP time sync on both your host and Sense if there's a large discrepancy.

 **CPU, Load Average, Memory Utilization**:  These panels show host-level details and are not specific to the performance of the docker container.
 Per Process CPU Usage, Netstat, and Processes are particular to the container.

 **Collector Starts**: Provide the last time the container and process were started.
-The connection is reset every ten minutes due to the way Sense times out the connection.
+Because Sense times out the connection, it is reset every fifteen minutes.

 ### Device Overview - [14735](https://grafana.com/grafana/dashboards/14735)

 <center><img src="./images/sense_collector-screen_shot-device_overview.jpg"></center>

 **Device Overview** is the main dashboard for Sense Collector.
-Here you'll see several different sections about both overall and detailed device details.
+Here, you'll see several sections about the device's overall details.

 **Current Wattage**: A Bubble Chart showing current wattage usage by device.
 Larger circles represent higher wattage consumption.

 **Wattage By Device (Stacked)**: Wattage overtime per device.
 The graph is stacked to represent total household wattage.

 **Device Status**: This is a State Timeline representing event data from the Sensor Monitor over time.
-It currently represents three states, On, Off, and Idle.
+It currently represents three states: On, Off, and Idle.

-**Device Details - Average**: A table view of current data representing the current state, state time, watts in use, average, and always on makeup.
+**Device Details—Average**: This is a table view of current data representing the current state, state time, watts in use, average, and always on makeup.
 Average duration, monthly kWh, percent, and the number of runs are also listed.
-This table defaults to be sorted by "Watts (In Use)."
+This table defaults to being sorted by "Watts (In Use)."

-**Device Details - Current Month**: Shows the number of runs per device since the start of the current month.
+**Device Details—Current Month**: Shows the number of runs per device since the start of the current month.

-**Device Details - Yearly**: Shows calculated kWh and costs for each device.
-The text next to each device provides details on how the costs are calculated.
-For example, "Based on the last 30 days," "Based on the last 7 days," or "Based on last season."
+**Device Details—Yearly**: This shows the calculated kWh and costs for each device.
+The text next to each device provides details on how the costs are calculated, such as "Based on the last 30 days," "Based on the last 7 days," or "Based on last season."

 **Plug Details**: If you have any of the [Sense compatible](https://help.sense.com/hc/en-us/articles/360012089393-What-smart-plugs-are-compatible-with-Sense-) smart plugs, they will be listed here as well.
-Open up this row to display Volts and Amps measured by each plug.
+Open up this row to display the voltages and amps measured by each plug.
 There's another measurement (Who Knows By Plugs), but I don't know what it does yet.

-**Always On Devices**: Shows which devices that the Sense monitor has detected to have an Always On wattage component.
-This may be different than actual wattage and tends to update less frequently.
+**Always On Devices**: This shows which devices the Sense monitor has detected have an Always On wattage component.
+This may be different from actual wattage and tends to update less frequently.

 > **Notice**: This Grafana dashboard uses the community visualization [Bubble Chart](https://grafana.com/grafana/plugins/digrich-bubblechart-panel/) panel plugin.